All Over Me (Josh Turner song): Critical reception

 The song has been well received by music critics.
-Karlie Justus gave the song a thumbs up, favoring it as a summer tune that "bring[s] the froth and fun these [type of] songs require without completely succumbing to tired instrumental and lyrical clichés."
+Karlie Justus gave the song a thumbs up, favoring it as a summer tune that "bring[s] the froth and fun these [types of] songs require without completely succumbing to tired instrumental and lyrical clichés."
 She found the lyrics "simple [and] frustratingly derivative," but complimented Turner's "signature baritone."
 Bobby Peacock of Roughstock spoke positively of the song, referring to it as a "safe song" that has been done before, but it seems "fun when Josh sings about it."
 Kevin John Coyne of Country Universe gave the song a B rating, referring to it as an "enjoyable listen" and that Turner is able to "elevate good material to great entertainment."

 Chart performance

 "All Over Me" debuted at No. 59 on the U.S. Billboard Hot Country Songs chart for the week of April 24, 2010.
 It debuted at No. 97 on the U.S. Billboard Hot 100 chart for the week of July 17, 2010.
 The song reached No. 1 on the country charts in October 2010.